 After much useless back and forth banter, most of it from O'Neill (obviously) their young cellmate began to stir.
 The two members of SG-1 had been ZATed so many times now their rebound times were down to less than an hour.
 Their prison buddy on the other hand was another story.
 For a while there the colonel was actually a bit worried, considering just how thin the kid looked.

 O'Neill's troubled thoughts quickly evaporated though when his deep rhythmic breathing gave way to a painful groan.
 The kid was experiencing his first 'ZAT induced hangover', as Jack had coined it.
 Oddly enough, it wasn't the first term he'd come up with that had caught on.
 SGC'isms is what the base personal coined them.

-He cupped his face and grunted, wishing the pounding in his head would cease.
+The young man cupped his face and grunted, in all likelihood wishing the pounding in his head would cease.

 "Morning, sport!"
-O'Neill greeted in a jovial if somewhat sadistic manner.
+O'Neill greeted in a jovial, if somewhat sadistic manner.
 "Rise and shine."
-He followed up with a grin.

 The teen rolled onto his side, hands rising and raking them through his wild hair.

-"Merlin's Hairy Ball sack, did anyone get the plate off that Truck?"
+"Merlin's hairy ball sack, did anyone get the plate off that lorry?"

 "That was a pretty neat trick you did there, with the lights and all."
-The kid remained silent and unmoving, still on the floor with a hand over his eyes.
+Harry mentally cursed his luck, still lying there silent and unmoving on the floor with a hand over his far too sensitive eyes.